Poi-team/poi-api-documentation/source/includes/internal/_perks.md

 # Perks

 <div class="public-endpoint"></div>
-## Perks
+## Available Perks

-Lists all available perks on the Poi Network
+Lists all available perks on the Poi Network for the current user.

 ### HTTP Request